clinical-meteor/meteor-on-fhir/README.md

-# Phoenix Demo
+# Meteor on FHIR Forum
-A starting point for Meteor apps.
+We decided to write a Wordpress/Discource clone using Meteor and FHIR resources.

 #### Installation